Michael Omosanya

-Michael Qudus Bakare Omosanya (born 25 December 1999) is a Luxembourgish footballer who plays as a forward for Jeunesse Esch and the Luxembourg national team.
+Michael Qudus Bakare Omosanya (born 25 December 1999) is a Luxembourgish footballer who plays as a forward for Olympic Charleroi, on loan from Jeunesse Esch and the Luxembourg national team.

-Career
+Club career

 Omosanya began playing football with the youth academy of Red Star Merl-Belair at the age of 6, and moved to F91 Dudelange's academy at the age of 12.
 He began his senior career on loan with Remich-Bous, before transferring to Mondercange in 2019.
 He made his way to the senior team of Fola Esch in the summer of 2021.

 International career

 Born in Luxembourg, Omosanya is of Nigerian descent.
 He debuted with the Luxembourg national team on 9 October 2021 in a 1–0 2022 FIFA World Cup qualification loss to Serbia.